dengking/programming-language/docs/Theory/Design-pattern/OOP-design-pattern/Book-design-pattern/index.md

 The authors further distinguish between '[Aggregation](https://en.wikipedia.org/wiki/Object_composition#Aggregation)', where one object 'has' or 'is part of' another object (implying that an aggregate object and its owner have identical lifetimes) and **acquaintance**, where one object merely 'knows of' another object.
 Sometimes acquaintance is called 'association' or the 'using' relationship.
 Acquaintance objects may request operations of each other, but they aren't responsible for each other.
 Acquaintance is a weaker relationship than aggregation and suggests much [looser coupling](https://en.wikipedia.org/wiki/Loose_coupling) between objects, which can often be desirable for maximum maintainability in a design.

-The authors employ the term 'toolkit' where others might today use 'class library', as in C# or Java.
-In their parlance, toolkits are the object-oriented equivalent of subroutine libraries, whereas a '[framework](https://en.wikipedia.org/wiki/Software_framework)' is a set of cooperating classes that make up a reusable design for a specific class of software.
-They state that **applications** are hard to design, **toolkits** are harder, and **frameworks** are the hardest to design.